- Location: Arizona

 Get Free Commercial Auto Insurance Quotes from Multiple Providers

 Enter Your Zip Code:

 What is a CDL and when do I need one?

 A CDL is a commercial driver's license.
 Like a normal license for passenger vehicles, commercial licenses are issued by the Arizona Department of Transportation's Motor Vehicles Division (MVD).
 The following vehicles require you to have a CDL in order to operate them:

-- If you will drive a vehicle whose GVWR is 26,001 pounds or more, you will need a Class B CDL.
-With this license, you can also tow a trailer whose weight does not exceed 10,000 pounds.
+- If you will drive a vehicle whose GVWR is 26,001 lbs. or more, you will need a Class B CDL.
+With this license, you can also tow a trailer whose weight does not exceed 10,000 lbs.

-- If you will transport hazardous materials or more than 15 people (including the driver) in a vehicle whose GVWR is 26,000 pounds or less, you will need a Class C CDL.
+- If you will transport hazardous materials or 16 passengers (including the driver) or more in a vehicle whose GVWR is 26,000 lbs. or less, you will need a Class C CDL.